 To keep abreast of new laws and the latest trends in education.

-To have a general knowledge of the goals, objectives, and programs of the town's public schools.
+To have a general knowledge of the goals, objectives, and programs of the district.

 To work effectively with other Committee members without trying either to dominate the Committee or neglect their share of the work.